mbrsagor/MongoDB/README.md

 # MongoDB DB Documentations

+### What is MongoDB?
+MongoDB is a leading open-source N0SQL database, document-oriented database program that is written in C++.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
+MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License.

 > clear console/terminal: For Mac user command+l and window ctrl+l

 ##### How to show list of database?